Pricing

 • Do their mentions appear on sites that AI models are likely to include in training data?

 Tools like brand mention trackers and brand awareness measurement tools surface this data.
-Agencies like BrandMentions build citation footprints across 140+ high-authority publications specifically to strengthen the kind of entity authority that drives AI recommendations.
+A specialist builds citation footprints across category-relevant publications AI retrievers frequently surface, which strengthens the kind of entity authority that drives AI recommendations.

-If your competitors have a more robust editorial citation footprint than you do, that’s a competitive gap worth closing — and it won’t show up in a standard keyword gap report.
+If your competitors have a more strong editorial citation footprint than you do, that’s a competitive gap worth closing, and it won’t show up in a standard keyword gap report.

 Frequently Asked Questions